conmute/obsidian-parazettel-plugin/README.md

 * Area, from P.A.R.A., add area template structure example...
 * Resources, from P.A.R.A., add resource template structure example...
 * Archive, from P.A.R.A, add Archive logic to handle moving any possible note into corresponding folder and time range delimiter

+For Project/Area/Resources when editing have a hashmap differences calculate changed files.
+Then at main project/area/resource file have a command to write an update to made changes, therefore keep track of changes that has been made.
+Or so called log!
+It wont be gitlike, but at least history of changes.
+It can be helpfull when adding / updating notes on a subject as long as we are going to work about it.

+For Project, setup its in a way that it can have todos there, and have a genereted action lists which can be processed accordingly.
+Therefore we might have an todo inbox, just a collection where we just keep it in todo list or move them to the project.
+And have a single view on them.
+Hard dependency on dataview here